ethicalabs-ai/BlossomTuneLLM/README.md

 # BlossomTuneLLM

-Finetune any LLM with flower.ai
+BlossomTuneLLM goal is to run FlowerTune LLM with the Deployment Engine by leveraging Docker containers.